Duma arson attack: Investigation

 From the first day, the Israeli authorities imposed a press embargo on the subject, banning the media from publishing any details or developments related to the investigation.
 On 31 August 2015, the embargo was extended by a month.

 The Israeli investigators and international observers immediately suspected Jewish extremists of committing the attack.
 Several young men alleged to have been instigators were not native-born Israelis but came from American immigrant families.
 A manual of incitement written by Moshe Orbach, an Israeli from Bnai Brak, entitled "Kingdom of Evil," which provides details on how to set fire to mosques, churches and Palestinian homes, has also been mentioned in connection with the Duma attack.
 In February 2016 Orbach was convicted of sedition, the first time an Israeli court has found someone guilty of that charge in the last decade.

 Israeli police initially suspected that the arson was a price tag attack by "extremist Israeli settlers"; some speculated that it might have been undertaken in retaliation for the demolition by the IDF of Jewish settlement structures in Beit El, 'the flagship of the ideological settler movement,' some time earlier.

 In the Hebrew graffiti, the usual signature of "price tag" (תג מחיר) is lacking, and in its stead the slogans "Revenge," and "Long live King Messiah," (יחי המלך המשיח) were scrawled.
-The latter is the motto of the messianist wing of the Chabad-Lubavitch Hasidic movement.
+The latter is the religious slogan of the Meshichist wing of the Chabad-Lubavitch Hasidic movement.
 In addition, a resident told a reporter that he saw attackers fleeing towards the Israeli settlement of Ma'ale Efrayim.
 Police requested information from the public as they sought to identify the arsonists.

 When suspicion fell on West Bank Jewish extremists, Morton Klein of the Zionist Organization of America alleged that Jews were being "falsely accused" of carrying out the attack, and he instead accused it as being the work of other Palestinians, as part of "an 18-year-old feud between Arab clans" in the village.
 Israeli Knesset member Oren Hazan, referencing a later separate fire at the house of a brother of Saad Dawabsheh that the Israeli and Palestinian authorities have reported to be unrelated to the arson attack, called for an investigation as he believed that the second fire may indicate that the arson was not committed by Israeli extremists.

 Rabbi Shmuel Eliyahu claimed on 30 August 2015 on Ynet that "The way of terror is not our [Jews] way".
 Later, he claimed; "only someone who lacks knowledge in the nuances of the religious community would make such a mistake and assume that "Tag Mechir" activists will write "Yechi Hamelech Hamashiach" ("Long live King Messiah").